christophermayfield/ai110-module3show-musicrecommendersimulation-starter/README.md

 You do not need a numeric metric, but if you used one, explain what it measures.

+-I tried multiple user profiles to see how they act.

 ---

 ## 8. Future Work